webforj/webforj-documentation/docs/components/fields/time-field.md

 4. **Meeting or Event Invitations**: When designing applications that involve meeting or event invitations, a `TimeField` enables users to specify event start times or deadlines accurately.

 The `TimeField` class provides a user interface component that allows the user to enter both a time; hours, minutes, and optionally seconds.
-The value of the time field is always in 24-hour format that includes leading zeros: HH:mm, regardless of the field format, which is likely to be selected based on the user's locale (or by the user agent).
+The value of the time field is always in 24-hour format that includes leading zeros: HH:mm, regardless of the UI field format, which is likely to be selected based on the user's locale (or by the user agent).
 If the time includes seconds, the format is always HH:mm:ss

 ### Constructors